kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 calculated with the AIPS method (as to be expected).
 And these velocities are very close to the velocities calculates with WCSLIB using the barycentric frequency that corresponds to the given optical velocity.
-The differences can be explained with the fact that the different methods are used to calculate a velocity increment.
+The differences can be explained by the fact that the different methods are used to calculate a velocity increment.

 What did we prove with this script?
 We selected an arbitrary pixel as reference pixel for the velocity.
 This velocity has a relation with the initial optical velocity (9120 km/s)